Stock market today: Wall Street drifts, and yields rise after solid data on the economy

 NEW YORK (AP) — Wall Street is drifting Thursday following signals that the job market remains solid, though it may be a touch too strong.

-The S&P 500 was 0.2% higher in midday trading.
-The Dow Jones Industrial Average was up 138 points, or 0.4%, as of 12:30 p.m.
+The S&P 500 was 0.1% higher in afternoon trading.
+The Dow Jones Industrial Average was up 141 points, or 0.4%, as of 1:31 p.m.
 Eastern time, and the Nasdaq composite was virtually unchanged.

 U.S. stocks have broadly regressed this week after rallying nine straight weeks into the end of last year.
 Critics said the market was due for at least a breather following the big run, which fed on hopes that inflation has cooled enough for the Federal Reserve to cut interest rates sharply this year.